GeekTrainer/learn-django/Module5/Module5_Unit5.md

 {% endblock %}
 ```
 As you can see we have included the `{{ form }}` variable in the template, added the `<form>` tags and `<input>` element for the **"Submit"** button.
 These elements together complete our **client_request.html** template, and it is ready for user input.
 Now that the form is ready for user input there is one more tag that was added to guard against Cross Site Request Forgeries.
 [CSRF][1] is automatically enabled by Django and is ready to use for **POST** requests.
 The only thing we need to do is add this tag `{% csrf_token %}` to our form code.
-Now that we have addressed the way form views are added let's see what Django created to speed up the process even further.
+Now that we have addressed the way form views are added let's learn about the generic form views that Django created.

 ## Generic views for Create, Update and Delete